SciML/Catalyst.jl/docs/src/intro_to_catalyst/catalyst_for_new_julia_users.md

 Please read here for more information on [Vectors](https://docs.julialang.org/en/v1/manual/arrays/) and [Tuples](https://docs.julialang.org/en/v1/manual/types/#Tuple-Types).

 Next, before we can simulate our model, we bundle all the required information together in a so-called `ODEProblem`.
 Note that the order in which the input (the model, the initial condition, the timespan, and the parameter values) is provided to the ODEProblem matters.
-E.g. the parameter values cannot be provided as the first argument, but have to be the last argument.
+E.g. the parameter values cannot be provided as the first argument, but have to be the fourth argument.
 Here, we save our `ODEProblem` in the `oprob` variable.

 ```@example ex1